-HPV vaccines called Gardasil and Gardasil 9 can protect men and women from the most common HPV strains that cause genital warts, and can also protect against strains of HPV that are linked to cervical cancer.
+- Gardasil and Gardasil 9 can protect people of all genders from the most common HPV strains that cause genital warts, and can also protect against strains of HPV that are linked to cervical cancer.

-Individuals up to age 45 years can receive the HPV vaccine, as well as those as young as age 9.
-The vaccine is administered in a series of two or three shots, depending on age.
+- People from ages 9 to 45 can receive these vaccines.
+They’re administered in a series of two or three shots, depending on age.
 Both types of vaccine should be given before the person becomes sexually active, as they’re most effective before a person is exposed to HPV.

-Using a condom or a dental dam every time you have sex can also reduce your risk of contracting genital warts.
+- Using a condom or a dental dam every time you have sex can also lower your risk of contracting genital warts.
 The important thing is to use a physical barrier to prevent transmission.

-If you think you have genital warts, talk to your doctor.
+If you think you have genital warts, talk with your doctor.
 They can determine if you have warts and what your best treatment options are.